 For most businesses, existing applications are still vital to business processes.
 They often support core functionalities and host essential data.
 Most organizations still use legacy systems because they are crucial to business operations.
 Dismantling such systems and building new ones would destabilize or disrupt business processes.

-Monolithic applications technologies, infrastructure, and architecture are more rigid than newer, microservices architectures.
-It’s challenging to integrate with modern software advances.
-As a result, it limits the IT teams’ ability to develop new features quickly and efficiently.
+Monolithic applications technologies, infrastructure, and architecture are more rigid than newer microservices architectures.
+The older technologies limit the IT teams’ ability to develop new features quickly and efficiently.
 Some legacy systems are already obsolete, making replacing them challenging or impossible.
 In such cases, the only alternative is modernizing applications.

 Another application modernization trend is embracing new architectures.
 Instead of shifting a legacy application to the cloud in its entirety, you can move some of its features to more efficient architectures.
 This enables faster development.